Silyon/kernel-process-listing/README.md

-# kernel-process-listing
+# kernel-process-list
-A small kernel module for Linux which lists all processes in the terminal when you press Q.
+A kernel module for linux which lists processes when the key 'Q' is pressed.